andrewbrey/dotfiles/README.md

 - Add [IconLibrary](https://flathub.org/apps/org.gnome.design.IconLibrary) for an icon viewer of system icons
 - Add [Ulauncher](https://ulauncher.io/) to have an extensible launcher
+- Add [glow](https://github.com/charmbracelet/glow) to have a terminal markdown renderer
+- Add [html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) to have an html to markdown converter
 - Add a `script/teardown` script next to `script/bootstrap` which can be used to remove sensitive config files and secrets in one command.
 Might be able to just use `chezmoi purge` (https://www.chezmoi.io/user-guide/advanced/migrate-away-from-chezmoi/).
 Should remove at least: